karaoglufurkan/outbox-pattern-sample-project/README.md

 This project is created for my medium article about transactional outbox pattern.

-You can access it here : [project-link]
+You can access it here : https://medium.com/@karaoglufurkan/net-i%CC%87le-transactional-outbox-pattern-i%CC%87mplementasyonu-e27a7e65c9b4